Propaganda in Japan during the Second Sino-Japanese War and World War II: Bushido

 The samurai code bushido was pressed into service for indoctrination in militarism.
 This was used to present war as purifying, and death a duty.
 This worked to prevent surrenders, both of those who adhered to it, and of those who feared disgrace if they did not die.
 This was presented as revitalizing traditional values and "transcending the modern."
 War was presented as a purifying experience, albeit only for the Japanese.
 Bushido would provide a spiritual shield to let soldiers fight to the end.
 All soldiers were expected to adhere to it, although historically it had been the duty of higher ranked samurai and not common soldiers.

-As taught, it produced a reckless indifference to the technological side of warfare.
-Japan's production was a fraction of America's, making equipment difficult.
-Officers declared themselves indifferent to radar, because they had perfectly good eyes.
-The blue-eyed Americans would necessarily be inferior to the dark-eyed Japanese at night attacks.
-At Imphal, the commander declared to his troops that it was a battle between their spiritual strength and the British material strength, a command which became famous as rubric of Japanese spirit.
+As taught, this philosophy produced a reckless indifference to the technological side of warfare.
+Japan's production was a fraction of America's, making it difficult to properly equip combatants.
+Officers declared themselves indifferent to radar because they had perfectly good eyes, or that the blue-eyed Americans would necessarily be inferior to the dark-eyed Japanese at night attacks.
+At Imphal, the commander declared to his troops that it was a battle between their spiritual strength and the British material strength, a command which became famous as a rubric of Japanese spirit.

 Soldiers were told that the bayonet was their central weapon, and many kept them affixed at all times.
 Guns were treated as symbolic representations of martial spirit and loyalty, so any negligence regarding them was severely punished.

 As early as the Shanghai Incident, the principles of victory or death were already implemented, and much was made of a captured Japanese soldier who returned to the site of his capture to commit seppuku.
 Three troopers who had blown themselves up on a section of barbed wire were lauded as "three human bombs" and featured in no less than six films, even though they may have died only because their fuses were too short.
 Tojo himself, in a 1940 booklet, urged the spirit of self-sacrifice on soldiers, to not consider death.
 It unquestionably contributed to the maltreatment of prisoners of war, who had performed the disgraceful act of surrender.
 Another consequence was that nothing was done to train soldiers for captivity, with the result that Americans found Japanese prisoners much easier to get information from than the Japanese found American prisoners.

 In 1932, Akiko Yosano's poetry urged Japanese soldiers to endure sufferings in China and compared the dead soldiers to cherry blossoms, a traditional image that would be put to great use throughout the war.